composewell/streamly/CONTRIBUTING.md

 then you may want to add benchmarks to check if it performs as well as expected by the programmers to deem it usable.

+See the README file in the `benchmark` directory for more details on how to run the benchmarks.

 ### Changelog

 Any new changes that affect the user of the library in some way must be